 All students are strongly encouraged to spend a minimum of one semester abroad in a program approved by both Islamic Studies and Swarthmore's Office of Foreign Study.

 To complete an honors minor in Islamic studies, a student must have completed all the course requirements for the interdisciplinary minor listed above.
 Students are encouraged to take a 2-credit honors seminar in an Islamic studies topic in either their junior or senior year.
 Honors students are required to complete a 2-credit thesis under program supervision that will count toward the minimum of 5 credits required for the interdisciplinary minor or take a 2-credit Islamic Studies honors seminar.
 Students normally enroll for the thesis (ISLM 180) in the fall semester and in the spring semester of the senior year.
 The honors examination will address the themes explored in the 2-credit thesis or the 2-credit Islamic Studies honors seminar.

 Students are invited to consider a special major in Islamic studies in consultation with members of the Islamic Studies Committee.
 The proposal should include the above requirements and should provide a list of the courses.

-Courses Eligible for Islamic Studies Credit
+Courses Eligible for the Islamic Studies Program

 This list will be affected by sabbatical leaves and changes in faculty appointments.